opencoweb/coweb/docs/tutorial/shopping.rst

 Setup a coweb server instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The shopping list application requires a coweb server to operate.
-If you deployed the Java :file:`cowebx-apps.war` file or created a Python demo virtualenv according to the :doc:`install` instructions, your server environment has a copy of the completed application.
+If you deployed the Java :file:`launcher.war` file (the :file:`cowebx/cowebx-apps/launcher` module), your server environment has a copy of the completed application.
 You should view it now to better understand the features you are implementing.
-The default URL for the complete app is `http://your.domain:8080/cowebx-apps/colist/index.html`.
+The default URL for the complete app is `http://your.domain:8080/colist`.

+Note you can also bring up the colist application by itself (:file:`launcher.war` brings up *all* OCW demos, but the WAR file generated from the :file:`cowebx/cowebx-apps/colist` module will also deploy the colist application to `http://your.domain:8080/colist`).

-If you plan to develop your own copy of the shopping list application, you should create and deploy your code in a new Java WAR or a fresh coweb Python virtualenv.
+If you plan to develop your own copy of the shopping list application, you should create and deploy your code in a new Java WAR.
 Follow the instructions below to setup a workspace for development.

 Java
 ####

 #.
 Use the :ref:`coweb Maven archetype <maven-archetype>` to initialize a new `mycolist` project.
+Choose an appropriate groupId (e.g. ``com.yourdomain``) and artifactId (e.g. ``mycolist``).

    .. sourcecode:: console